 In 1976, after one year of academic business classes, I married my first husband.
 After nine years of marriage, I divorced my first husband due to his alcoholic addiction and an abusive relationship.

 My two sons and I moved back to Sandpoint where, with God’s help, child support, and help from my parents, I raised our two boys.
 My parents put me to work in their Office Supply Business.
 I worked many positions in the business and stayed there for about 16 years.
 In 1990 my parents sold their business.
 A couple of years later, due to persecution, I moved on to a new job.

 God forgave me for my part in the marriage failure and He has healed my heart and life.
 God has given me a new life filled with love, joy, and many other blessings and promises for the future.

 In 1994, after promising myself I would never marry again, I met and married my present husband Steve.
 God used each of us as His tools to help the other one recover from previous, bad marriage relationships.
 Steve and I have been married about 25 years.
 God has truly blessed us!

 My husband, Steve, is a medically-retired and disabled Veteran.
 He enjoys computers, photography, riding his bike, playing the guitar and singing, and watching television.
-When the occasion arises, he writes letters to inmates in prison, sharing the Gospel of Jesus Christ with them.
 Steve has five sons from a previous marriage, who have grown up and moved on to their own lives.
 Unfortunately, they don’t come around, and I haven’t had much of an opportunity to get to know them.
 But we are praying and I know God can turn this around in His time.